The Health Benefits of Frequent Short Holidays

 Financially, frequent short holidays are more achievable.
 A quick camping trip or a visit to some relatives only a short drive away can be something most can fit into their budget.
 Those with pets will also find it easier to find a sitter for short-term breaks rather than extended periods.

-The build-up and the wind-down of frequent short trips can mean that you are often channelling more energy into holidays than you would if you took fewer frequent breaks.
-Let me explain it this way; there is a certain amount of anticipation in the lead-up to a holiday; this involves the preparation, planning and discussions involved with your trip.
-This helps you get into the mood for a holiday and helps build excitement, and studies suggest that this anticipation allows you to create more happiness in your life [1].
+The build-up and wind-down of frequent short trips can mean that you often channel more energy into holidays than you would if you took fewer frequent breaks.
+Let me explain this: There is a certain amount of anticipation in the lead-up to a holiday.
+This anticipation involves the preparation, planning, and discussions involved with your trip.
+It helps you get into the mood for a holiday and builds excitement, and studies suggest that this anticipation allows you to create more happiness in your life [1].

 After a holiday, there is the wind-down, talking with friends about your adventures, sorting through your photos and chatting with your loved ones about your journey.
 After this has worn off, you will be planning your next trip, which means you will be more regularly applying energy to your real-life adventures rather than stressing about when the next holiday will eventually come.

-Regular short holidays can mean you can explore more places and get to know your environment better.
-In Australia, we are blessed with an abundance of beaches, forests and small country towns waiting to be discovered by local travellers.
-This can add to your conversational topics (yes, I’ve been there) and help you appreciate what we have just on our doorstep.
+Regular short holidays allow you to explore more places and get to know your environment better.
+Australia is blessed with abundant beaches, forests, and small country towns waiting to be discovered by local travellers.
+These can add to your conversational topics (yes, I’ve been there) and help you appreciate what we have on our doorstep.

 Regular short holidays can help achieve relaxation without the need for special equipment.
 We all seem to lead busy lives these days, and being able to “switch off” and unwind can be challenging for some.
 With regular practice, frequent short breaks can help you learn how to de-stress and wind down more quickly.
 Long term, this re-programming can help with overall stress management and theoretically help with physical, mental, and emotional well-being.